SpadeCheats/SpadeCheats/README.md

--Toggle stream overlay on and then off again or fov will not work
+-Toggle positioning mode in stream overlay on and then off again or fov will not work